Thursday, December 7, 2023

 -Priests repeatedly offer the same sacrifices in vain as a result of Christ's expiatory work on the cross (Hebrews 10:11).
 They are powerless to accomplish anything to a person's benefit.
 Offerings cannot take away sin.
 No offerings are to be made since Christ's single sacrifice.
 This point is articulated more forcibly and explicitly in verse 18.
 It calls attention to the New Covenant being greater than the Old Covenant.

 -Jesus Christ has ascended into the full presence of God (Hebrews 10:12-13).
 Never again will He descend to this earth to make another offering for sin.
-He is not returning from heaven at the command of a parish priest to be eaten by laypeople.
+He is not returning from heaven at the command of a parish priest to be eaten by people in the pews.
 Nor can Christ's physical body be located at thousands of different churches across the world at the same time.
 It is evident that Roman Catholic eucharist theology suffers from ontological problems.

 -People who place their trust in Christ do not need any of the sacrifices performed during the Mass because they have been eternally perfected by His one sacrifice (Hebrews 10:14).
 Hebrews 10:18 is the climax of this argument in that it says no other offerings exist for the purification of our souls from sin.
 Christ has already offered Himself as a ransom to God.
 Ritual sacrifices are a thing of the past.
 They have no merit.
 There is a reversal in Roman Catholic theology because the writer of Hebrews states that the priests offer sacrifices year after year, but this terminates with the coming of Christ's once and for all time sacrifice.